-If you have discovered Knotweed on your premises, you might be wondering who is liable.
-Current Japanese Knotweed legislation is very clear on this.
+If you have discovered Japanese Knotweed on your premises, you might be wondering who is liable.
+Current Japanese Knotweed legislation is very clear on whose responsibility it is.

 Japanese Knotweed Legal Requirements